argoproj/argo-cd/docs/proposals/config-management-plugin-v2.md

 ### Use cases

-* UC1: As an Argo CD user, I would like to use additional tools to generate and manage deployable kubernetes manifests
+* UC1: As an Argo CD user, I would like to use first-class support provided for additional tools to generate and manage deployable kubernetes manifests
-* UC2: As an Argo CD operator, I want to have smooth experience while using additional tools such as  cdk8s, Tanka, jkcfg, QBEC, Dhall, pulumi, etc.
+* UC2: As an Argo CD operator, I want to have smooth experience while installing additional tools such as  cdk8s, Tanka, jkcfg, QBEC, Dhall, pulumi, etc.
-Also, I don't want to go through the pain of building customized argocd-repo-server in order to install required dependencies.
 * UC3: As a plugin owner, I want to have some control over the execution environment as I want to package whatever dependent binaries required.

 ### Implementation Details